0xd34df00d/IAmMad/README.md

 		k, yetOneMoreValue,
 		r0, independentVariable,
 		logr0, logOfTheIndependentVariable);
+// The type (`float`) here will be used during evaluation of the expressions.

 // Evaluate the formula itself at the given point in the parameters space: const auto residual = LaserTypes::Formula_t::Eval (vec) - knownValue;